Léonard Brice

 Team-versus-one games

 Recently, my work focus on settings in which a team of players, for example representing a decentralised computer-controlled system, competes against an environment.
-Those players are limited in how they can communicate, and in particular, in settings in which randomised strategies are necessary to maximise their chances (think of rock-paper-scissors), the classical notion of Nash equilibrium does not capture the outcome they can guarantee together.
-This contrasts, for example, with the semantics of logics such as Randomised (or Probabilistic) Alternating Temporal Logic (RATL, PATL), in which one can express the fact that a given coalition of players can guarantee a given outcome.
-We defined an extension of those logics, Individually Randomised Alternating Temporal Logic (IRATL), and showed that a fragment of it, in concurrent graph games, is decidable in PSPACE.
-We also proposed a formalism called dicey games, to capture settings in which players may resort to sources of randomness that are shared, but only among a given subset of the team (Léonard Brice, Thomas Henzinger, Kaushik Thejaswini).
+Those players are limited in how they can communicate, and in particular, in settings in which randomised strategies are necessary to maximise their chances (think of rock-paper-scissors), they may not be able to use a common source of randomness.
+This contrasts, for example, with the semantics of logics such as Randomised (or Probabilistic) Alternating Temporal Logic (RATL, PATL), in which one can express the fact that a given coalition of players can guarantee a given property through joint randomisation.
+We defined an extension of those logics, Individually Randomised Alternating Temporal Logic (IRATL), and showed that a fragment of it, in concurrent graph games, is decidable in PSPACE (CAV 2026).
+We also proposed a formalism called dicey games, to capture settings in which players may resort to sources of randomness that are shared, but only among a given subset of the team (LICS 2026).
 We studied such games in a one-shot setting.